 The first time we visited Iceland, we had two main bases, the Blue Lagoon and Reykjavik, both of which are incredible in their own right.
 Though, seeing as they’re located fairly close to one another, it was somewhat limited as you can only wander so far from your base location; even when you have a car.

-The next time we visited however, we had the benefit of hindsight to guide us and developed a more detailed and comprehensive itinerary to see as much as of Iceland as we possibly could in one week.
-All focusing on the south and west of Iceland that can be much easier to visit on a first-time trip.
+The next time we visited however, we had the benefit of hindsight to guide us and developed a more detailed and comprehensive itinerary to see as much of Iceland as we possibly could in one week.
+All focus on the south and west of Iceland which can be much easier to visit on a first-time trip.

 Now, to save to you the hassle of organising everything from scratch, I wanted to pop our full 1-week itinerary to visit Iceland.
 Though, if you want to spend longer, just check out some of our other Iceland posts on some incredible places all across the island.
 Have the best trip!